hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

 - `Auditor`: The entity that is auditing the token transactions.

 Each party is running a Smart Fabric Client node with the Token SDK enabled.
-The parties are connected in a peer-to-peer network that is established and manteined by the nodes.
+The parties are connected in a peer-to-peer network that is established and maintained by the nodes.

 Let us then describe each token operation with examples: